michael-brade/derby-entity/README.md

 to instantiate it, and provide it with an `entity` schema object.
 Optionally, pass along an `item` that should already be selected initially.

+### jQuery DataTables vs native DerbyJS implementation

+Depending on which version you want to use, comment the correct line in `index.ls` (line 3 or 4) and `index.scss` (line 27 or 30).

 ### i18n